lolilo/VisuaLisPy/README.md

     >>> read_from(['(', 'set!', 'n', '(', '*', '6', '2', ')', ')'])
     ['set!', 'n', ['*', 'x', 2]]

-Applying lexical analysis followed by syntactic analysis make up the [parse method](https://github.com/lolilo/lispy_web/blob/master/scheme_interpreter/lis.py#L159), which returns an abstract syntax tree as a list.
+Applying lexical analysis followed by syntactic analysis make up the [parse method](https://github.com/lolilo/lispy_web/blob/master/scheme_interpreter/lis.py#L159), which takes in a raw input string and returns an abstract syntax tree as a list.

 ####Interpretation
 ------------------